Prostatectomy: Urinary incontinence

 Prostatectomy patients have an increased risk of leaking small amounts of urine immediately after surgery, and for the long-term, often requiring urinary incontinence devices such as condom catheters or diaper pads.
-A large analysis of the incidence of urinary incontinence found that 12 months after surgery, 75% of patients needed no pad, while 9–16% did.
+A large analysis of the incidence of urinary incontinence found that 12 months after surgery, 75% of patients didn't need a pad, while 9–16% did.
 Factors associated with increased risk of long-term urinary incontinence include older age, higher BMI, more comorbidities, larger prostates surgically excised, as well as experience and technique of the surgeon.

 Surgical management options for urinary incontinence secondary to prostatectomy include implantation of perineal slings and artificial urinary sphincters.
 Although there are limited data on the long-term outcomes in males, perineal slings are offered for mild-to-moderate post-prostatectomy incontinence.
 In a retrospective study the success rate of perineal sling placement in urinary incontinence following prostatectomy achieved 86% at a median follow-up of 22 months.
 Artificial urinary sphincters are offered for moderate-to-severe urinary incontinence in males and have shown good long-term efficacy and safety.
-The use of artificial urinary sphincters for post-prostatectomy incontinence is supported by the recommendations of European Association of Urology and International Consultation on Incontinence.
+The use of artificial urinary sphincters for post-prostatectomy incontinence is recommended by the European Association of Urology and International Consultation on Incontinence.

 Transurethral injection of bulking agents have little role in the management of post-prostatectomy incontinence and there is weak evidence that these agents can offer any improvement.
 Pelvic floor muscle training can speed recovery of urinary incontinence following prostatectomy.